Aleks-Che/proxy-llm/README.md

 # LLM Proxy Server

-A Python application for proxying requests to various LLM APIs (Anthropic, DeepSeek, Moonshot, OpenRouter, xAI) with an OpenAI-compatible interface.
-Supports GUI interface, usage statistics, logging, and localizations in 10 languages.
+A Python application for proxying requests from VS Code extensions, such as Cline, Roo-Code, to various LLMs via API (Anthropic, DeepSeek, Moonshot, OpenRouter, xAI) with an OpenAI-compatible interface.
+Supports a GUI interface, usage statistics, logging, and localizations in 10 languages.

 ## Application Architecture